Devatoria/admiral/README.md

 For more information about notifications, please check the official Docker documentation: https://docs.docker.com/registry/configuration/#/notifications

+# Admiral jobs

+Admiral can run several jobs (more than just launch the API).
+To list them, just run the `admiral job list`.
+Here are some details.

 ## Synchronize the Docker Registry with Admiral

 Admiral can run a set of jobs (in addition of the default daemon behavior).
 Admiral can synchronize itself with the Docker Registry by getting and parsing the catalog, inserting non-existing namespaces and images into the database.
 Just run the `synchronize` job: